-The somewhat virgin seashore Playa Agua Dulce seems to be rather an insider beach for a quiet swimming vacation.
+The somewhat virgin seashore Playa Agua Dulce seems to be rather an insider beach for a quiet swimming vacation and water sports.
 Tourists are rare and locals only really come on week-ends.

 You are almost one with nature and the seagulls when you eat Tapas or seafood there by the shore.